in which we shoot the breeze about our photo lives

 so rad to look through these thinking 'this is a modern thing' while not being able to say 'this is a modern thing i can neatly slot into a category of trite contemporary tropes'. really lovely & hey i forgot abt this site

-― 1st Amendment absolutist in favor of the unltd publication of sextapes (schlump), Sunday, 17 April 2016 14:44 (two years ago) Permalink
+― 1st Amendment absolutist in favor of the unltd publication of sextapes (schlump), Sunday, 17 April 2016 14:44 (seven years ago) link

 i like that the encouraged background music is shoegaze

 ― 龜, Sunday, 17 April 2016 14:47 (seven years ago) link

 ― 龜, Wednesday, 27 April 2016 18:21 (seven years ago) link

 Thought-provoking.
 I've been working on some family photos, all taken by the no-longer-living.
 There are certain related, if less super-thorny, questions about privacy and how people choose to define and represent their own lives.
 Right now I'm dealing with a (woefully incomplete) binder of negatives my mother compiled in the 1970s, before I was born.
 Did most of these never get printed because they were crummy exposures, because she didn't like them, or because they just didn't have time to futz around with the darkroom stuff after my brother got born?